sarimabbas/sarim-cs334/3_going_wireless/README.md

 ![DIY sensor](./docs/diy.jpg)

-A photocell is also present, and sends ambient light levels to the console.
+A photoresistor is also present, and sends ambient light levels to the console.
 The purpose of the sensor is to link the player's physical environment with the game environment.